 Make up should be avoided for 48 hours.

 It is helpful to apply Auriderm cream or Restylane cream to the tear trough areas and to undertake gentle side to side massage twice a day for a week.
-This can be purchased from Face & Eye or online from the clinic’s online shop. http://www.faceandeye.co.uk/
+This can be purchased from the Face & Eye Clinic.

 You are advised to sleep with the head raised approximately 30 degrees to help to minimize any eyelid swelling.

 Contact lenses can still be worn following this type of treatment.